Non-semimartingale solutions of reflected BSDEs and applications to Dynkin games: Introduction

-In (\ref{eq1.7}), $\Gamma^v(\tau)$ is the predictable finite variation part from the Doob-Meyer decomposition of $\Gamma$ on $[\tau,\gamma_\tau\}$.
-In Section \ref{sec4} we show that if $(Y,\Gamma)$ satisfies (\ref{eq1.7}) and there exists a special semimartingale between the barriers $L$ and $U$, then $Y,\Gamma$ are special semimartingales and the triple $(Y,\Gamma^v,\Gamma^m)$, where $\Gamma^v$ (resp. $\Gamma^m$) is the predictable finite variation part (resp. martingale part) from the Doob-Meyer decomposition of $\Gamma$ on $[0,T]$, is a semimartingale solution of RBSDE$^T(\xi,f,L,U)$, i.e. solution in the sense of (\ref{eq1.1}).
-At first glance the proposed definition of a solution of RBSDE with general c\`adl\`ag barriers seems to be quite complicated, but at the matter of fact is very handy in practice.
+From now on, solutions of RBSDEs in the sense of (\ref{eq1.1}), (\ref{eq1.1asc}) will be called semimartingale solutions, and the solutions in the generalized sense will be called non-semimartingale solutions or simply solutions.
+In Section \ref{sec4}, we show that if $(Y,\Gamma)$ satisfies (\ref{eq1.7}) and there exists a special semimartingale between the barriers $L$ and $U$, then $Y,\Gamma$ are special semimartingales and the triple $(Y,\Gamma^v,\Gamma^m)$, where $\Gamma^v$ (resp. $\Gamma^m$) is the predictable finite variation part (resp. martingale part) from the Doob-Meyer decomposition of $\Gamma$ on $[0,T]$, is a semimartingale solution of RBSDE$^T(\xi,f,L,U)$.